 This course is the study physical and cultural anthropology.
-It explore subfields of anthropology to examine primatology, human palentology, human variation, archeology, and ethnology.
+This course explores subfields of anthropology to examine primatology, human palentology, human variation, archeology, and ethnology.
 Prerequisite: ENG 100, RDG 100.

 AOT 105 Keyboarding

 This course focuses on the mastery of keyboarding and formatting principles.
 Prerequisite: Prior keyboarding experience.